Using Contempt Actions In Family Court

 Enforcement of these actions can lead to serious consequences if a judge does find a party in contempt.
 It is not uncommon for jail time or fines and further enforcements to be used as punishment in these cases.

 Take Action Today!
 Call Our Legal Firm For A Free Consultation

 No divorce settlement should be taken lightly and when the terms of that agreement cannot be met, serious considerations need to be made.
-If you need to file a contempt action, or need to explain to a judge why you have been unable to meet the agreement terms, Faucette Law Firm LLC in Atlanta and Douglasville is ready to stand with you and make sure your concerns are heard.
-Please call to schedule a free initial consultation at 770-628-1208 or request an appointment online.
+If you need to file a contempt action or need to explain to a judge why you have been unable to meet the agreement terms, Faucette Law Firm LLC in Atlanta is ready to stand with you and make sure your concerns are heard.
+Please call to schedule a free initial consultation at 770-485-6620 or request an appointment via this online contact form.